Philodromus brachycephalus

 Philodromus brachycephalus is a species of spider in the family Philodromidae.
 It is commonly known as the spotted running spider.

 Distribution

 Philodromus brachycephalus is known from Tanzania and South Africa.
-In South Africa, it is known from four provinces including six protected areas, with an altitudinal range of 48-1730 m above sea level.
+In South Africa, it is known from four provinces including six protected areas, with an altitudinal range of 48 to 1730 m above sea level.

 Habitat and ecology

 The species are free-living plant dwellers sampled from vegetation.
 The species has been sampled from the Grassland, Savanna and Thicket biomes, and was also sampled from avocado and macadamia orchards.